-Gareth feels that when they are engaged with their customers at Garment Graphixs, the customer is thinking about the issues in their business but they push for the customer to think outside the box in their ideas of branding.
-By ensuring your staff are branded with uniforms or clothing with your branding, it enhances the professional outlook of your staff to customers and makes your branding stand out to be recognised.
+Gareth feels that when they are engaged with their customers at Garment Graphixs, they push for them to think outside the box in their ideas of brand positioning.
+“By ensuring your staff are wearing uniforms or clothing with your branding, it enhances the professional outlook of your staff to customers and makes your branding stand out to be recognised.”

-Tipping believes in having a strong focus on their customers by using their knowledge and twenty-five years of experience to provide their customers with products and services that are exactly what they need and make their ideas a reality.
+Tipping believes in having a strong focus on their customers by using their knowledge and 25 years of experience to provide their customers with products and services that are exactly what they need and make their ideas a reality.
 They will work with customers to ensure they build that connection and want to return to the business for future branding.
 Referrals the business receives from customers praising how their staff look in their branding is proof to them that their system works.

 Within the company itself, Tipping shared that to ensure they can offer their customers and clients the best service, strong communication is key.
 The print and embroidery production of the products they supply is done in-house run by different teams.
 From the moment an order is placed with their sales team, this is when the process of communication begins and needs to be constant to avoid creating issues in the success of completing an order especially if it’s placed with a deadline.

 The move from selling at markets to selling online found the business having to adapt how they would work with their team and customers to achieve digital transformation.
 This move to online has enhanced the business.
 They have created their own website and are putting a focus on their digital marketing.
 This includes moving from traditional catalogues to creating an online catalogue within their website and increasing resources.